ThrillStays

 • Price: $199.99

 Zoleo’s killer feature: Inbound SMS and email forwarding is genuinely unique in this category.
-While the Garmin inReach devices allow two-way messaging through the Garmin ecosystem only, Zoleo forwards regular SMS messages and designated emails to your device via satellite.
-This means family or colleagues can text your regular phone number and you’ll receive the message in the field via satellite — without them needing the Garmin Messenger app or understanding any satellite communication tool.
-This simplicity for the people at home is a genuine advantage.
+While Garmin inReach devices allow two-way messaging through the Garmin ecosystem only, Zoleo forwards regular SMS messages and designated emails to your device via satellite.
+This means family or colleagues can text your regular phone number and you’ll receive the message in the field via satellite — without them needing the Garmin Messenger app or understanding satellite communication.
+This simplicity for the people at home is a genuine advantage for overlanders with non-tech-savvy contacts.

 Zoleo subscription plans: